|Scientific name||Varanus komodoensis|

 The dragon’s life

 Komodo dragons are active during the day and sleep at night.
 They prefer to live alone, and are good climbers and swimmers.
 Komodo dragons hide and wait for prey to come across their path.
 They then use their powerful bite, strong tail, and sharp claws to capture their meal.
+The Komodo dragons are the largest of all lizards mostly due to their massive, powerful tails, which they will thrash to defend themselves from enemies.

 Hatchlings are born with a yellow and black pattern which helps young Komodo dragons hide from predators by camouflaging them in their environment.